mbrethes/gif2c/README.md

 You can then use the C file into your [VidMax7219](https://github.com/mbrethes/vidmax7219) project.

-## 4. The generated C file in more detail
+# The generated C file in more detail

 Let us invoke gif2c with this 9x8 pixel example image ![An example pixellated image](extra/exampleImage.png "An example pixellated image"):

     python3 gif2c exampleImage.png myImage exampleImage.c

-The generated data will look like this:
+The generated data will look like [this](extra/exampleImage.c):

 All the variables are prefixed with _myImage_, that you have defined above in the command line.